tanishgrg/BuzzBand/TRANSIT_KEYCHAIN_SETUP.md

 ### **1. Hardware Assembly:**
 1. Connect piezo buzzer to Pin 9 and GND
-2. Connect red LED to Pin 10 (with 220Ω resistor)
+2. Connect green LED to Pin 10 (with 220Ω resistor) - Nearby threshold
-3. Connect green LED to Pin 11 (with 220Ω resistor)
+3. Connect red LED to Pin 11 (with 220Ω resistor) - Stop threshold
-4. Connect blue LED to Pin 12 (with 220Ω resistor)
+4. Connect blue LED to Pin 12 (with 220Ω resistor) - Status indicator
 5. Connect Arduino to computer via USB

 ### **2. Software Setup:**